 Tofu became common in the western world during the rise of the hippie era of the 1960s when an interest in healthy eating caused many people to turn towards the dietary habits of the seemingly healthier Asian populations across the Pacific.

 Today, the worldwide tofu industry has grown enormous, with over 200,000 tofu manufacturers worldwide.
-The biggest tofu factories are located in Japan where they make over fifty tons of the bean curd every day.
+The biggest factories are located in Japan where they make over fifty tons of the bean curd every day.

+Alright, so how is tofu made?
 Though the vast majority of tofu eaten in the Western world comes from factories, this simple food source is actually surprisingly easy to make.
 Just a few ingredients are needed to make world-class tofu: soybeans, water, and a coagulation agent.

 The first step in making tofu is to soak the soybeans until they are fully hydrated and double in size (usually 12 hours).